Magodra/SceneToMeshConverter/README.md

 2. Push the **Convert scene to mesh** button on the Spatial editor menu.
 3. The scene is replaed with a MeshInstace3D.

-Note!
-If you would like to keep the scene tree, please make a copy before converting.
+**Note!** If you would like to keep the scene tree, please make a copy before converting.
+Undo/Redo might still have issues.

 ## Screenshots